pingcap/docs-tidb-operator/en/use-tkctl.md

 # TiDB Kubernetes Control User Guide

-TiDB Kubernetes Control (`tkctl`) is a command line utility that is used for TiDB Operator to maintain and diagnose the TiDB cluster in Kubernetes.
+TiDB Kubernetes Control (`tkctl`) is a command line utility that is used for TiDB Operator to maintain and diagnose the TiDB cluster on Kubernetes.

 > **Note:**
 >